 What Can I Do With a Bachelor's Degree in Education?

 Several career and education opportunities are available to those with bachelor's degrees in education.
 Read more to find out what you can do with an undergraduate education degree.
-Schools offering Education degrees can also be found in these popular choices.

 A bachelor's degree in education offers a liberal arts-based educational experience with a focus on the theories of learning and child/adolescent development.
 Most programs require students to complete certain general education requirements in addition to the core education-related coursework.
 Graduates of bachelor's degree programs in education may pursue a variety of career options, as well as further education.